How many hours will you accept from my two-year college?

 No grades are removed from a student's transcript.
 If a student retakes a class, it is recorded in the semester in which he/she re-takes it.
 A student may retake up to four courses in which he/she previously made a D or F (not to exceed 18 hours) to have the first grade removed from the Retention GPA.
 Any course repeated more than one time will be averaged into your GPAs.

 I live about an hour away.
 Is there any way I can enroll by phone?

-East Central University does not take enrollments by phone; however, you may enroll online via your myECU portal.
-For more information, contact the Records Office.
+ECU does not take enrollments by phone; however, you may enroll online via your myECU portal.
+For more information, contact the Office of Admissions and Records.

 I was in the military for several years.
 How do I go about getting college credit for some courses I took there?